 Now’s the time to think about EQUIP19.
 How can it serve your weekly women’s discipleship at church?

-Seeing EQUIP as a “catalyst”, affects how we plan every element of the program.
+Seeing EQUIP as a catalyst affects how we plan the program …

-For the teens, we’ve prepared a new series of Teen Devotions, based on 1 Corinthians 13 “What is love?.
-Written by 13 youth leaders and older teen girls, they are looking fantastic!
-But more importantly, we want the teen girls to take home the resource to reflect on what they have learnt at EQUIP19, and to encourage a daily habit of personal Bible reading and prayer.
+We asked ourselves, are there resources that we can provide to assist women to keep learning from 1 Cor 12-14 after EQUIP19?
+This year, we’ve prepared a booklet of Devotions for the teens, based on 1 Corinthians 13 ‘What is love?’.
+Written by 13 youth leaders and older teen girls - it’s pretty special!
+But more importantly, we want the girls to take it home and use it to reflect on what they have learnt at EQUIP19, and to encourage a daily habit of personal Bible reading and prayer.

-Seeing EQUIP as a “catalyst” helps shape how you organise EQUIP at your church.
+Seeing EQUIP as a catalyst might change how you organise EQUIP at your church …

 Rather than hoping women will take the initiative to register themselves, and getting the same crowd each year, it’s good to think through each person individually and how EQUIP could work for them.

 Should we offer live stream at church for those who can’t come into the city?
 It can be done very simply.
-You just ask 1 person to open the church, 1 IT savvy person to check the set up the day before, and everyone to BYO lunch!
+You just ask one person to open the church, one IT savvy person to check the set up the day before, and everyone to BYO lunch!